 If a Windows update is stuck for too long, then it might possible that some Windows files got corrupted.
 In that case, running an SFC scan might help.
 SFC scan is a Microsoft utility to scan for and restore corrupted windows files.

-2. In Advanced options, you”ll see, command prompt option select it to open CMD.
+2. In Advanced options, you”ll see, the command prompt option select it to open CMD.

 3. Now, run the following command in CMD.

-Do wait for the process to 100% complete.
-Once, the process gets complete, do start Windows.
+Do wait for the process to be 100% complete.
+Once, the process gets complete, start Windows.

 Solution 7: Clean Install Windows on SSD

-To perform a clean installation of Windows 10 you need to create a Bootable USB Flash Drive.
-And you can’t access your PC so you need another PC to download Windows 10 ISO file.
+To perform a clean installation of Windows you need to create a Bootable USB Flash Drive.
+And you can’t access your PC so you need another PC to download Windows 10/11 ISO file.
 After downloading ISO File you can create Bootable USB Drive using Rufus software.
-If you don’t know how to burn Windows 10 to USB Drive.
-Then follow this Article –Burn ISO to USB Drive.
+If you don’t know how to burn Windows to USB Drive.
+Then follow this Article – Burn ISO to USB Drive.

-Note: If you have Windows DVD then you can insert and install.
+Note: If you have Windows DVD then you can insert and install it.
 No need to create Bootable Drive.

-1. After Creating Windows 10 Bootable USB Drive Connect it to PC, Then turn off PC or laptop and then start again.
+1. After Creating Windows Bootable USB Drive Connect it to the PC, Then turn off the PC or laptop, and then start again.
 Now press the appropriate key to enter into Boot Menu and choose boot priority.
 Don’t forget to save changes by pressing the F10 key.

-2 Hopefully, Windows 10 installation screen will appear to choose the correct drive in order to clean installation.
+2 Hopefully, the Windows installation screen will appear to choose the correct drive in order to clean the installation.
 After completing the installation process your problem will get completely get solved.

 Summing-up – Stuck on Getting Windows Ready

-So, these were the solutions to fix Getting Windows ready screen.
+So, these were the solutions to fix the Getting Windows-ready screen.
 First, you should wait, if, the loading icon keeps spinning.
 If the icon is stuck and if you see HDD LED is also not blinking then you should power off your computer.
 If that doesn’t work then disable secure boot.
 Also, enter into safe mode and uninstall the recent update.
 Also, you can perform an SFC scan and startup repair.
 If nothing seems to work, then do clean install Windows on SSD.
-For some solutions, you will need a Windows 10 media installation disc.
+For some solutions, you will need a Windows 11 media installation disc.
 Go to the Microsoft site and download the tool to create installation media USB drive.
-If you face any issue while trying a solution, do let us know in the comment section.
+If you face any issues while trying a solution, do let us know in the comment section.